remidpnt/CS224n_DeepLearning_for_NLP/README.md

 These files are my solution for the CS224n course from Stanford University 2017. http://web.stanford.edu/class/cs224n/

+### Overview

+These assignments are related to neural networks application for Natural language processing.

+  * Je teste

 ### Installation

 I used python 2.7 to run these files, with Anaconda.